Visiting Assistant Professor in Religion

 B.S., Northern Arizona University; M.S., University of Oregon; Ph.D., University of Oregon

 Brewer teaches courses in actuarial science and mathematics and has won teaching awards from the University of Oregon, Lebanon Valley College, and the Mathematical Association of America.
-He runs the Actuarial Science program and advises the Math Club.
+He runs the Actuarial Science and Analytical Finance programs and advises the Math Club.

 Address: Lynch 283 I